-To find out more about our curriculum in detail explore these curriculum pages or get in touch by email with specific questions to email@example.com
+To find out more about our curriculum in detail explore our curriculum pages.

-The breadth of our curriculum is based on the National Curriculum Guidance 2014.
-It is designed to give pupils appropriate experiences to develop as confident, responsible citizens who are active members of their faith and local communities.
+Our curriculum is based on the National Curriculum Guidance 2014 and Early Years Statutory Framework 2021.
+It is designed to give pupils appropriate opportunities to develop as confident, responsible citizens who are active members of their faith and local communities.

 It provides a coherent, structured, academic curriculum that leads to sustained mastery for all and a greater depth of understanding for those who are capable.

 We have developed three curriculum drivers that shape our curriculum, bring about the aims and values (Joy, Courage, Justice) of the school and respond to the particular needs of the community.

 Cultural Capital: Is the background knowledge of the world pupils need to infer meaning and further steward a continued acquisition of knowledge of subjects taught.
 It includes vocabulary and experiences, which in turn helps pupils to build aspirations and know available possibilities in their future lives.

 Collaboration: Helps pupils to know how and when to work on their own, with a partner, small group or larger group.
 This prepares them to be effective learners throughout their school journey and beyond.